treeform/fidget2/README.md

 Figma also has a whole library of designs https://www.figma.com/community licensed under CC BY 4.0!
 Yes that means you can use these designs for free, by simply giving credit!
 Just duplicate them into your account, modify and remix them.
 The amount of high quality designs there can really boost any UI project!

-"Let somebody else figure out how to make it look pretty, as long as you can move rectanges around you are good." - Ryan
+> "Let somebody else figure out how to make it look pretty, as long as you can move rectanges around you are good." - Ryan

 ## Philosophy

 As an industry we design too much of the UI by hand.
 And we do it many times.
 A designer builds the UI.
 We throw that away.
 Then programmers code up layouts, set colors, and push pixels around.
 Sometimes several different times for web and mobile.

-It is madness.
+It is madness!

 Music is not coded by hand, we use tools.
 Images are not coded by hand, we use tools.
-Nor are 3D models, which can be very complex, they have editors and tools.
+Nor are 3D models, which can be very complex, with bones, sockets, and animations.
+They have editors and tools.
 Why do we do this for UI?
 Why has no good UI editor appeared?

-It is madness.
+It is madness!

 This happens because of the wrong programming model.
 What you want is the design side and the action side.
 The design side is a tree of nodes made in a UX design program like Figma.
 The action side is also a tree of event handlers, display functions, and other mutators.
 A designer should be able to change the design a bit and it should stay working.
 Likewise a programmer should be able to change the handlers and the design should not need to change.
-Like rigging a 3D model, you should be able to breathe life into a layout through code.
+You should be able to rig a UI design and puppet it from code.

+You can start with design and make a very pretty UI, then attach code to it.
+Or you can start with code and just have ugly boxes at first, then make a pretty design later.
+It is never this simple though.
+On any large project you go back and forth.
+The faster you can iterate with the two halves the better.

 ## Making an app